Skip to main content

 An Enrolled Agent (EA) is licensed by the IRS and focused on federal tax practice.
 The credential requires a suitability check, a three-part Special Enrollment Examination, and 72 hours of continuing education every 3 years.

 With a PTIN, an EA can prepare federal returns, and EAs have unlimited representation rights before the IRS, including audits, payment or collection matters, and appeals.
-If your issue is mainly federal tax rules and IRS process, this is often a direct fit.
+If your issue is mainly federal tax rules and IRS process, an EA is often a direct fit.
 For a deeper breakdown, see What is an Enrolled Agent (EA) and When Should You Hire One?.

 A tax attorney is a lawyer licensed by a state court, the District of Columbia, or a bar-designated authority.
 They generally have a law degree and bar admission.
 Attorneys also have unlimited representation rights before the IRS.